Cyclone, absences threaten to dull Hong Kong finance meeting - KESQ

 Associated Press

-HONG KONG (AP) — A tropic storm and absences of VIP guests are casting a shadow over a financial conference meant to help Hong Kong restore its image as a financial hub and destination for business travel.
-The first major conference since the city lifted COVID-19 quarantine restrictions was due to begin Thursday.
-But at least four top executives from institutions including the CEOs of Citigroup and Barclays, who had been expected to attend the Global Financial Leaders’ Investment Summit, are dropping out.
-A tropical storm is forecast to bring torrential rains as it passes 200 kilometers (120 miles) to the southwest, in further bad news for organizers of the meeting.
+HONG KONG (AP) — A tropical storm and absences of VIP guests are casting a shadow over a financial conference meant to help Hong Kong restore its image as a financial hub and destination for business travel.
+The first major conference since the city lifted COVID-19 quarantine restrictions was due to begin Wednesday.
+But at least four top executives from institutions including the CEOs of Citigroup and Barclays, who had been expected to attend the Global Financial Leaders’ Investment Summit, were dropping out.
+A tropical storm was forecast to bring torrential rains as it passes 200 kilometers (120 miles) to the southwest, in further bad news for organizers of the meeting.